-Students entering the Graduate School, the Seminary, or the PhD program, who have studied previously at another institution are required to have an official transcript sent to the Admissions Office from each college attended at the time of application.
+Students entering the Graduate School or the Seminary who have studied previously at another institution are required to have an official transcript sent to the Admissions Office from each college attended at the time of application.
 A maximum of twenty-five percent of hours needed for the program may be transferred toward the Master of Science degree, the Master of Arts degree, or the Master of Divinity degree, providing the courses transferred are equivalent to or meet the program requirements of those offered by Calvary University.